As the baby-boomer generation ages, the demand for dental services will rise.

 What does it take to become a dental assistant?

-Although job requirements vary from state, most aspiring dental assistants start by earning an associate degree in dental assisting.
+Although job requirements vary from state, most aspiring dental assistants start by earning an associate degree in dental assisting from an accelerated dental assisting academy.
 This program typically takes two years to complete.

 Depending on the laws in your state, you might be required to obtain a dental assistant license before you can be hired.
 If your state requires licensure, you might need to undertake continuing education in order to maintain your license.